These tools (in Microsoft Excel format) are designed to assist your facility in estimating its potential to emit (PTE) from various operations:

 - Boiler/furnace PTE calculator (horsepower)

-Tool to assist businesses in calculating the potential to emit air pollutants from an engine running on natural gas, gasoline, or diesel fuel.
+Updated 2023-Tools to assist businesses in calculating the potential to emit air pollutants or the actual emission of air pollutants from engines running on natural gas, gasoline, or diesel fuel.

 - Engine PTE calculator

-These spreadsheets will guide country and terminal elevators through the process of determining the amount of PM and PM-10 their facility emits.
-It will calculate the potential-to-emit (for the entire facility and/or for new air-emitting equipment, operations, or structures) to indicate if a permit or approval is need.
+Updated 2023- These spreadsheets will guide country and terminal elevators through the process of determining the amount of PM and PM-10 their facility emits.
+It will calculate the potential-to-emit (for the entire facility and/or for new air-emitting equipment, operations, or structures) to indicate if a permit or approval is needed.